Null value support

 Null support is configured per table.
 You can configure one table to store nulls, and configure another table to not store nulls.
 There are two ways to define null storing support in Pinot:

-1. Column based null handling, where each column in a table is configured as nullable or not nullable.
+1. Column based null storing, where each column in a table is configured as nullable or not nullable.
 We recommend enabling null storing support by column.
 This is the only way to support null handling in the multi-stage query engine.

 Column based null storing